-Still today 7 months on, my skin is worse than ever and has resulted in a huge knock on drop in my confidence.
+Still today 7 months on, my skin is worse than ever and has resulted in a huge knock-on drop in my confidence.
 Once I have finished the products, that will be it.
-Will not be re-buying or trying any more.
+Will not be re-buying or trying anymore.
 I am afraid of my skin getting any worse.

 Now, I was told it might get worse before it gets better.
-However, it’s been 7 months an I’ve seen no improvement, only worsening.
+However, it’s been 7 months and I’ve seen no improvement, only worsening.
 On the information form I was given it promised that with daily usage, “Transformation” would begin at 2-6 weeks and maximum results would be seen in 5 months.
 Unfortunately at 7 months I’m still waiting for any improvement at all.
 My skin has transformed alright, but into a hideous red blotchy mess.

 Currently, my skin is actually worse than when I started.
 My skin has angry red painful spot which are impossible to hide with makeup.
 They are all over, but majorly concentrated on my cheeks and around my mouth and jawline.

 After: 8th December 2019.
 7 months on.
 Should have seen maximum improvement by now.

 I know my problematic is largely down to my anxiety disorder.
 That being said, I went to the laser and skin clinic hopeful I would see some improvements.
 Unfortunately in my case, it has been the opposite.
 I am not saying the products caused this, but they definitely haven’t helped the issue at all.

 To be fair, I have a friend who went to the clinic in Dublin and had a hugely different experience.
 After a few weeks her blemishes had disappeared.
 Her skin was glowing and look phenomenal!
 So clearly it works for some people.
 Maybe I am just an unlucky case.